 Here's a handy checklist of What to Pack in an Emergency Go Bag.
 Be prepared for any natural disaster!

 This post contains affiliate links.
-If you make a purchase after clicking on these links, I may make a small (very small) commission, at no additional cost to you.
-This helps me continue to create original content for you!
+If you make a purchase after clicking on these links, I may make a very small commission, at no additional cost to you.
+Thank you for supporting this blog so I can continue to create original free content for you!

 The beginning of a new year is a great time to get re-organized and start the year off on the right foot.
 One of the areas I've been trying to be more organized in is our emergency preparedness.